SaskaPetrovic/SasCook/README.md

 git clone <repository_link>
 ```

-Install all the PHP dependencies of the project with Composer:
+Install all the PHP dependencies of the project with Composer

 ```bash
 composer install